 By regularly providing fun for employees, Maister concludes, you can “retain people and increase billability by 15 percent”!

 If you are looking to create fun, boost morale, and pull your team together, you can’t do better than a Watson Adventures scavenger hunt.
 It’s a game out of the ordinary for people out of the ordinary.

 And in a time of economic challenges, you can’t afford to ignore morale.
-Watson Adventures scavenger hunts provide a cost-effective alternative that leaves colleagues feeling energized and appreciated.
+A team-building activity, such as a scavenger hunt, provide a cost-effective alternative that leaves colleagues feeling energized and appreciated.